Does Ohio Supreme Court ruling threaten right to bear arms in own home?

 "Still, this isn’t a “popular” case for most 'gun rights' lobbying groups to make a big noise defending—who wants to endure the optics of arguing “guns for drunks”?
 Regardless, the fact remains that there are already ways to deal with people who brandish, and who attack others with weapons.
 This isn’t about public safety, it’s about another inroad to citizen disarmament.
 As for people who have proven they can’t or won’t control themselves, taking their tools but leaving them able to harm others is never the solution."

-Chad D. Baus served as Buckeye Firearms Association Secretary from 2013-2019.
+Chad D. Baus served as Buckeye Firearms Association Secretary from 2013-2019, and continues to serve on the Board of Directors.
 He is co-founder of BFA-PAC, and served as its Vice Chairman for 15 years.
 He is the editor of BuckeyeFirearms.org, which received the Outdoor Writers of Ohio 2013 Supporting Member Award for Best Website, and is also an NRA-certified firearms instructor.